vidhi-sys/-Gummy-Worms-Computer-Vision-Project/README.md

 Special thanks to:

-- [The original tutorial inspiration](https://youtu.be/r0RspiLG260) for getting us started
 - The Ultralytics team for the amazing YOLOv5 framework
 - All the contributors who've added their special flavor
 - The open-source community for being the best candy store ever!